Newborn Sleep Patterns — How to Nurture Your Baby the First Months

-One of the top questions of new parents is “How can I encourage my newborn to have good sleep patterns?”
-They often wonder what they can do to help their babies take better naps and to sleep through the night?”
+One of the top questions new parents ask is “How can I encourage good newborn sleep patterns with my baby?”
+They often wonder what they can do to help their babies take better naps and to sleep through the night.

 First, you must understand that the newborn months come with a “different” set of rules.
-Contrary to what you might think, have read, or been told, – “sleeping through the night and/or taking long naps” are “not” markers of a good baby or what constitutes a great sleeper.
-As parents, these are expectations that we hope to meet with our babies but it’s important to keep expectations real during this time.
+Contrary to what you might think, have read, or been told, “sleeping through the night and/or taking long naps” are not markers of a good baby or what constitutes a great sleeper.
+As parents, these are expectations that we hope to meet with our babies, but it’s important to keep expectations real during this time.
 Good sleep evolves from a few things.
 It is a combination of getting the sleep you need as well as ensuring you are receiving quality sleep.
-When we sleep well, we should feel rested, both physically and mentally recharged.
+When we sleep well, we should feel rested and recharged, both physically and mentally.

-Make a plan to get the sleep you need in the first few weeks
+- Make a plan for the first weeks

 You’ll be more prepared if you expect that your baby will be waking every 2-3 hours for a feeding around the clock.
 That means BOTH day and night.
 His tummy is very small and he will need to wake frequently to eat and have his needs met.
 In order to help everyone adjust during this time, it will be important to gather support and make a plan.

 The key to good sleep during this time is to rest whenever you can.
 If it’s at all possible, nap when your baby naps, and go to sleep at night when your baby does.
 Share baby duties with anyone who is willing to help.
 Call in support and have others help with cleaning, shopping, meals, and siblings.
 If your partner is able, set up a schedule so that each of you can take shifts, ensuring that you both have block of sleep of at least 3-5 hours.